It’s worth looking after your chain because:

 If the chain has a substantial build-up of grease, consider de-greasing it before you start.

 Use the bottle’s nozzle to apply a drop of lube to each join in the chain.
 You need to get the oil between the plates that join the links of the chain together.
 That takes some patience, but applying oil indiscriminately will waste a lot of oil and you might not get it where you need it.
-If you have a power link, start with it so it’s easy to spot when you’ve worked all round the chain.
+If you have a, start with it so it’s easy to spot when you’ve worked all round the chain.

 Apply the oil to the top of the bottom section of the chain – the inside of the chain.
 That way you’ll reduce the risk of washing dirt into the chain (dirt tends to accumulate on the outside face of the chain).